 Care of Oleanders in Winter

 Oleanders are big shrubs.
-Most grow to 12 feet tall and 12 feet wide, and some shoot up to over 20 feet.
-But this doesn’t mean that they can survive cold winters without help.
+Most grow to 12 feet (4 m.) tall and 12 feet (4 m.) wide, and some shoot up to over 20 feet 6 m.).
+This doesn’t mean that they can survive cold winters without help though.
 Winterizing oleander plants is possible, wherever you live.

-Oleanders are hardy in U.S. Department of Agriculture plant hardiness zones 9 through 10.
+Oleanders are hardy in USDA plant hardiness zones 9 through 10.
 This means that they can withstand the cold winter weather in those zones.

 Some winter hardy oleander bushes, like the cultivar ‘Calypso,’ can thrive in USDA zone 8.
 However, in zone 8, care of oleanders in winter is more difficult.
 You’ll have to take extra steps to help your shrub survive.